timtheteh/Profiler-and-Recommender-System/README.md

 - However, the time complexity in Case 7 is significantly longer, especially when the nodes are assigned the embedding vectors.
 - Hence, to avoid long runtimes, the graph database should be pruned periodically.

-# Bonus Feature 1: Choosing which user to recommend a document to
+# Bonus Feature: Choosing which user to recommend a document to

 Reusing the same test case above (test case 7):

 ![image](https://github.com/timtheteh/Profiler-and-Recommender-System/assets/76463517/0e7ff58c-5d37-46ff-9b43-21035a80e826)

 The correct user is chosen to recommend document 22 to: 127.0.0.1.

-# Bonus Feature 2: Periodic Pruning of Graph Database